glowkeeper/P3D/docs/trigonometry.md

 ## Simple Harmonic Motion

-Below is the graph of a sine wave.
+Below is the graph of the sine wave _y = sin x_.
 The graph shows the relationship of the sine wave to the radians discussed above, where 2π radians represent a circle or a complete revolution of the sine cycle.

 ![Sine Wave](./images/sinewave.png)